The Sibylline Oracles in Religious History |

 ||||||||||||||

-| In the present day, only a few Christian spiritual traditions allow the ordination of women and in most Orthodox traditions, the ordination of women is forbidden.
+In the present day, only a few Christian spiritual traditions allow the ordination of women and in most Orthodox traditions, the ordination of women is forbidden.
 Why?
-Most traditions claim that there is no history of women being ordained and thus there is no precedent, but this is not true as the following will show.
-Since the issue seems to rest on the historical questions of what were women's roles in society, this article discusses the role of women in the development of religion and spirituality.
+Most traditions claim that there is no history of women being ordained and thus there is no precedent.
+Should women be ordained?
+When in the past were women ordained?
+What roles have women played historically in religion?
+Were they leaders of men and should they be leaders of men?
+These are the real questions?
+Religious Tolerance.Org states in its findings:

-Analysis and study of these writings collectively suggest that although hidden from apparent view, women had an integral, elemental role in the development of religion and the religious doctrines; in the past, they were leaders of the people and were both honored and revered.
-In this light, to exclude women from ordination on the basis of an historical precedent seems ludicrous, rather gender discrimination proves itself to be a product of a narrow minded and unsophisticated society. |
+Since the issue seems to rest on the historical questions of women's roles in society, this article discusses the role of women in the development of religion and spirituality.
+To begin, we must reach back into time beyond the Canonical Bible and the many dogmas as defined by the Orthodox Church Fathers and include in our historical studies Christian and Jewish Books excluded from the accepted Canon, namely the Apocrypha and the Pseudepigrapha.
+We must also include in our studies the ancient writings of the Egyptians and Babylonians and particularly the writings of the Greeks and Romans, for it was in the context of these historic civilizations that the present day church doctrines and literature evolved and were defined.
+Analysis and study of these writings collectively suggest that although hidden from apparent view, women had an integral, elemental role in the development of Religions and the religious doctrines, they were leaders of the people and were both honored and revered.
+In this light, to exclude women from ordination on the basis of an historical precedent seems ludicrous, rather gender discrimination proves itself to be a product of society. |

 ||||||||||||||